The following information is from the Association of American Publishers, Questions and Answers on Copyright for the Campus Community.

 The Library can purchase a copy of the book or periodical that will be used as primary reading material for your class.
 Requests for purchase of materials need to be made prior to the term it will be used for.

 University Microfilms, Inc. and the British Lending Library Document Supply Center are two examples of commercial document delivery suppliers.
 Copies of articles may be purchased from them and they will get the copyright clearance.
-Further details are available from the Reserves Coordinator.

 The SOU Bookstore has a service to provide anthologies tailored to the need of your courses and seek copyright permission for you.
 After copyright permission has been secured, they will prepare course packs for sale at the bookstore.